Seravo/docs/_posts/2015-10-13-local-development.md

 ## Using git

-Git is available in our platform, but there is no git repository by default.
-This is because most users want to create their own projects, and having a git repository initialized by default may create confusion.
-An even bigger source of confusion is a git repository with hundreds of untracked or modified by uncommitted files, a situation we want to avoid.
-From a server administration point of view the fact that there is a git repository somewhere is a signal that it was intentional and any uncommitted changes are real anomalies that need to be addressed.
+Git is available on our platform, but there is no git repository by default.
+This is because most users want to create their own projects, and having a git repository initialized by default might create confusion.
+An even bigger source of confusion would be a git repository with hundreds of untracked or modified by uncommitted files, a situation we want to avoid.
+From the server administration point of view the fact that there is a git repository somewhere is a signal that it is there intentionally and any uncommitted changes are real anomalies that need to be addressed.

-### Start fresh repo from server contents
+### Start a fresh repo from the server contents

 Log in to the server via SSH and initialize the project.
 You can use `git add .` to add all current files to the project as the default `.gitignore` file will omit everything that does not belong to be tracked by version control.